Tuizi/tuizi.github.io/dailyperf/tests/off_events/test.md

 ## The Question

-Today, when reading some code, I notice a lot of this kind of code:
+Today, when reading some code, I notice a lot of this:

 ``` javascript
 $(document.body).on('click', function() { /*...*/ });
 $(document).on('resize', function() { /*...*/ });
 ```
 The worse case I have read was a function called multiple time, and each time binding a click on the body.

 Using this magic snippet:

 ```jQuery._data( document.body, "events" );```